catbao/VOCA/README.md

 ### Database Initialization

 We provide an example dataset, nycdata, that reflects the taxi activity in New York City.
-You can download the sql file from [Google Drive](https://drive.google.com/file/d/1lyfn_keijJyQtDtWdn_rpCXy7F6Nvx1n/view?usp=sharing).
+You can download the csv file from [Google Drive](https://drive.google.com/file/d/1Ab4erGlKN9NFXj8WhFHGy6XoaTH4kNKu/view?usp=sharing).
 We recommend using PostgreSQL for importing the database.

 #### Step 1: Import the Database
 1、 Install PostgreSQL: If PostgreSQL is not already installed, download and install it from the [official website](https://www.postgresql.org/download/).
 We recommend using version 14.